jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ---

-To actually run the clustering analysis and generate our OTU table we need to do the following.
+To actually run the clustering analysis and generate our OTU table we ran the following.

 ```bash
 INDIR=04-analysis/screening/qiime/input